-When we purchased our first home a few years ago, we had no idea the amount of cosmetic work it was going to take to remove the 1970s vibe that defined the entire inside of it.
-However, even though the house was outdated aesthetically, we fell in love with the feel of it, and started our massive effort to remove the multiple layers of wallpaper that plastered virtually every inch of wallspace in the house shortly after we moved in.
+When we purchased our first home outside of Boston a few years ago, we had no idea the amount of cosmetic work it was going to take to remove the 1970s vibe that defined the entire inside of it.
+However, even though the house was outdated aesthetically, we fell in love with the feel of it and started our massive effort to remove the multiple layers of wallpaper that plastered virtually every inch of wallspace in the house shortly after we moved in.

-After stripping, sanding and priming the walls, we applied pale blue, stark white and dark chocolate tones on the wall.
+After stripping, sanding, and priming the walls, we applied pale blue, stark white, and dark chocolate tones on the walls.
 We cleaned and repainted the grimy cabinets, and updated the hardware on them.
-The old formica was updated with a new countertop, and we bought a new dishwasher to replace the old one.
+The old formica countertops were updated with a new countertop, and we bought a new dishwasher to replace the old one.

 The first few months we lived here, there was virtually no counter space next to the stove.
 I remember chopping food next to the sink, then balancing it on a cutting board as I walked across the kitchen, then balancing it on another pot while I cooked.
 Not fun.

-We unfortunately had to put that refrigerator someplace and it now sits in this nook, in front of the window.
-I especially love the arch leading into the nook.
+We unfortunately had to move that refrigerator someplace and it now sits in this nook, in front of the window.
+I would ideally love to put a little dining table there and not block the window.
+However, when space is limited, and walls from a 1920s house are just so, it limits what can be configured.
+But, I still love the arch leading into the nook.